ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

           2. `cd  /usr/share/libcamera/pipeline/rpi/vc4`
           3. `sudo cp  rpi_apps.yaml  rpi_apps.yaml.ORIGINAL`
 ```
-          4. In both `/usr/local/share/libcamera/pipeline/rpi/vc4/rpi_apps.yaml` and `usr/share/libcamera/pipeline/rpi/vc4/rpi_apps.yaml`, at the end of the pipeline section, add the following (including the last comma\!)
+          4. In both `/usr/local/share/libcamera/pipeline/rpi/vc4/rpi_apps.yaml` and `usr/share/libcamera/pipeline/rpi/vc4/rpi_apps.yaml`, (to the extent they exist) at the end of the pipeline section, add the following (including the last comma\!)
-             <font color=#ff0000>Warning:</font> If running `libcamera-vid -t 0` results in a blank screen.
-Something went wrong in this step, causing the camera to timeout.
-             As a result, use `ps -aux | grep libcamera` to kill the pid `sudo kill -9 <pid_num>`.
-This will also cause other errors/issues while attemping to use `pitrac_lm`.
              ``` bash
              # Custom timeout value (in ms) for camera to use.
 This overrides
              # the value computed by the pipeline handler based on frame